dzach/snackvox/README.md

 A software Voice Operated Switch.
 Based on the Snack Sound Toolkit and written in the Tool Command Language, TCL.

+**Snackvox** can be used as a sound sensor to record sounds of interest.
+The Snack Toolkit provides software tools to facilitate characterization of sounds based on pitch, power, frequency content (FFT), formants, et.c. **Snackvox** can isolate audio segments and directly process them or save them to disk for processing at a later time.

+**Snackvox** successfully runs on a **Raspberry Pi Zero** as a sound sensor, while at the same time transferring the sound files it creates to a remote server using *rsync*.
+CPU utilization is less than 15% on a Raspebby Pi Zero, while in listening mode.

 ### Dependencies:
 - <a href='https://www.speech.kth.se/snack/index.html'>Snack 2.2.10</a>, TCL package
 - [TCL 8.6](https://www.tcl.tk/software/tcltk/8.6.html)